MDU-PHL/pango-collapse/README.md

 │    --output              -o      FILE  Path to output CSV/TSV with Lineage      │ │                                        column.
 If not supplied will print to    │ │                                        stdout.                                  │
-│                                        [default: None]                          │
-│    --collapse-file       -c      PATH  Path to collapse file with lineages (one │ │                                        per line) to collapse up to.
-Defaults to │ │                                        collapse file shipped with this version  │ │                                        of pango-collapse.                       │ │                                        [default:                                │ │                                        /Users/wwirth/Library/CloudStorage/OneD… │
+│    --collapse-file       -c      PATH  Path or URL to collapse file with        │ │                                        lineages (one per line) to collapse up   │ │                                        to.
+Defaults to collapse file shipped    │ │                                        with this version of pango-collapse.     │ │                                        [default:                                │ │                                        /Users/wwirth/Library/CloudStorage/OneD… │
 │    --lineage-column      -l      TEXT  Column to extract from input file for    │